Ranger Regiment (United Kingdom)

-The Ranger Regiment is a special operations-capable regiment of the British Army which was formed on 1 December 2021 under the Future Soldier reform and is part of the Army Special Operations Brigade previously called the Specialised Infantry Group.
-It is intended to be used primarily in an unconventional warfare and foreign internal defence capacity in a similar manner to the US Green Berets.
+The Ranger Regiment is special operations forces of the British Army which was formed on 1 December 2021 under the Future Soldier reform.
+It is intended to be used primarily in an unconventional warfare and foreign internal defence capacity in a similar manner to the US Army Special Forces.

 History

 On 22 March 2021, the Defence in a Competitive Age paper was released underlining the future of the British Armed Forces.
 As part of a wider reorganisation of the British Army, the following was announced:

 A new four-battalion Ranger Regiment will be formed in August 2021, seeded from the Royal Scots Borderers, 1st Battalion Royal Regiment of Scotland; 2nd Battalion, Princess of Wales's Royal Regiment; 2nd Battalion, Duke of Lancaster's Regiment; and 4th Battalion, The Rifles.
 The new regiment will sit within the redesignated Specialised Infantry Group, becoming the Army Special Operations Brigade.